How much will it cost me to let my property?

 An EPC, which you will need to make available to prospective tenants no later than 28 days from marketing beginning.
 Check if your estate agent can arrange for an EPC to be carried out on your behalf.

-- Inventory and check-in report
+- Inventory and check-in and check out report

 An inventory and check-in report, which should be organised before a tenant moves in.
 Ask your estate agent if they can arrange this on your behalf or provide an estimate.
 Costs vary depending on the size of the property.